"The Worm and the

 "One man's mansion is

-another man's cow-patty," as they say.
+another man's cow-patty," as the saying goes.

 Now it should be known that